python/devguide/exploring.rst

 Exploring CPython's Internals
 =============================

-This is a quick guide for who want to know about CPython's internals, and provide a summary about the source code structure and references.
+This is a quick guide for people who interested in learning more about CPython's internals.
+It provides a summary of the source code structure and contains references to resources providing a more in-depth view.

 CPython Source Code Layout